Enneagram – What Type Are You?

 9- “The Peacemaker – Easy going, Self-Effacing”

-Of course, there is no type that is inherently better than another, just nine different types of people.
-There are two wings (variations) for each type as well.
-Within each type, however, there are as many variations as there are people.
-Identifying as a certain type can also allow you to see commonalities with people as well and understand their motivations.
+Within each type, however, there are as many variations as there are people. Â Identifying as a certain type can also allow you to see commonalities with people as well and understand their motivations.

 How do you use the type information to your advantage?

-Personally, I am a 7 type with a 6 wing.
-My personality type is a good match for having a blog where I focus on a variety of topics and serve as your “host”.
-I would probably not do well with a blog where I wrote about the same thing day in and day out as I tend to prefer variety over repetition.
-Knowing this about myself, I can gravitate toward things that will suit my strengths rather than flaunt my weaknesses.
+I would probably not do well with a blog where I wrote about the same thing day in and day out as I tend to prefer variety over repetition. Â Knowing this about myself, I can gravitate toward things that will suit my strengths rather than flaunt my weaknesses.

 Within each type, there are levels of healthiness as to how your personality will react during good times or times of stress.
 The book will also tell you the underlying story pertaining to your type from the messages you received in childhood and your particular type’s strengths and weaknesses.